NewsFox 13 Investigates

 In an email, Jordan School District stated it has identified two bullying complaints but zero sustained cases.

-The district also stated it has identified zero complaints of cyber-bullying, retaliation, or grooming.
+The district also stated it has identified zero complaints of cyber-bullying, retaliation, grooming, or sexual misconduct.

 FOX 13 News obtained information regarding four additional teachers from USBE.